top of page

 The Clues to Indicate Your Baby’s Needs Are Changing:

 Your baby will stop being able to get enough naps in at the end of the day.
 You may try and try to get your baby to take a fourth or fifth nap, but it becomes an exercise in frustration.
 This is because the circadian rhythm is promoting a strong drive to be awake at the end of the day.
-If your baby’s first two naps have not naturally stretched to 1–2 hours by 6 months, then it’s time to do some work on naps to encourage consolidation (see the previous posts in our Naps 101 series: Part 1, Part 2 and Part 3).
+If your baby’s first two naps have not naturally stretched to 1–2 hours by 6 months, then you can do some work on naps to encourage consolidation (see the previous posts in our Naps 101 series: Part 1, Part 2, and Part 3).

 From ~6 months to ~9 months